marcosValle/netlyzer/README.md

   <img src="docs/logo.png"/>
 </p>

 The main goal of this tool is to quickly analyze a pcap file in order to provide short metrics for the network and look for DDoS indicators.
-Also, it should be extensible as to allow for further development.
+It currently detects only DNS and ICMP based attacks.

 # Install
 We strongly recommend the usage of pipenv.
 From the root project folder, run: